-A Platelet donation is the best donation for:
+A Platelet donation is the ideal donation for:

 A positive, A negative, B positive and B negative blood types.

 Plasma is a yellowish fluid that makes up more than one-half our total blood volume.
 Plasma is mostly water, but also contains proteins and many other important ingredients the body needs.